 Namsa Leuba (b.
 1982) is a Swiss-Guinean photographer and art director.
-Leuba studied studied photography at ECAL, University of Art and Design in Lausanne, Switzerland, and obtained a Masters in Art Direction at ECAL.
+Leuba studied photography at ECAL, University of Art and Design in Lausanne, Switzerland, and obtained a Masters in Art Direction at ECAL.

 Leuba has participated in international exhibitions including Making Africa: A Continent of Contemporary Design at the Guggenheim Bilbao, Spain; Africa Reframed at Øksnehallen in Copenhagen, Denmark; Daegu Photo Biennale in Daegu, Korea; the Athens Photo Festival in Athens, Greece; Photoquai in Paris, France; LagosPhoto Festival in Lagos, Nigeria; and a performance in Off Print at the Tate Modern, London.
-In 2018, Leuba was featured in the group exhibition African State of Mind at New Art Exchange, London and and held a solo exhibition at the Hangar Art Center, Brussels.
+In 2018, Leuba was featured in the group exhibition African State of Mind at New Art Exchange, London and held a solo exhibition at the Hangar Art Center, Brussels.

 In 2019, Leuba was featured in the special project Focus in the Eyes at Art Basel’s VIP Lounge.
 In fall 2019, her work will be included in the group exhibition The New Black Vanguard at Aperture in New York.